Make your home energy efficient before the cold sets in

 Your radiators need a bit of annual TLC.
 Bleed them to ensure that hot water can circulate effectively.
 You’ll know a radiator needs bleeding if it feels hot at the bottom but cold at the top, takes a long time to warm up, or if it’s making gurgling noises.

 Also, pull any sofas away from radiators.
 Otherwise, your sofa will absorb the heat instead of circulating properly!

 Control your heat

 Reduce your phantom load

-With all the other demands on your home energy in the colder months of the year, you certainly don’t want to waste energy on things you’re not using.
+With all the other demands on your home energy in the colder months of the year, you certainly don’t want to waste money on things you’re not using.
 But did you know, 30% of the average energy bill is wasted energy?